 With an average tenure of over 25 years, our management team is one of the most experienced and talented in the industry.
 Our large network of customers, colleagues and other industry experts regard The Seydel Companies as true thought leaders, innovators and problem solvers.
 We’re proud of our reputation and the fact that The Seydel Companies is an employee owned and managed business.

-Scott Seydel, Sr. – President & CEO, The Seydel Companies
+Scott Seydel, Sr. – Chairman & CEO, The Seydel Companies

 Scott Seydel began his career as a weaver, loom fixer, and quality control supervisor for Texas Textiles Denim Mills while attending North Texas University.
 His textile career continued as he joined his family’s textile chemical company as a field service engineer, and subsequently entered management of human resources, polymer chemical sales/service, and global exports.
 In 1969, intrigued by the growth of textile manufacturing in developing countries Scott garnered agency representations from a dozen U.S. companies and formed Seydel International as a chemical and equipment exporter.
 Shortly thereafter, Scott and his growing team of professionals formed The Seydel Companies to license the use of chemical and equipment manufacturing technologies from U.S. companies as a basis for forming joint ventures, subsidiaries, and licensed partnerships in over two dozen countries.